snezihoglu/Java-Build-a-recommendation-system/README.md

 ### Title of the project
 *Movie Recommendation system*

-**Aim of the project:** To build a system that recommends movies according to their ratings, view time or user's interest.
+**Aim of the project:** To build a system that recommends movies according to their ratings.

 **Contact Person:**